johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 The Ordnance Survey is not just maps.
 It actually has a visible presence on the ground.
-On many high points one finds a concrete pillar that marks one of the known points that make up the
+On many high points one finds a concrete pillar that marks one of the known
 [survey points](https://en.wikipedia.org/wiki/Retriangulation_of_Great_Britain)
-that anchor the maps created by the Ordance Survey.
+that anchor the maps created by the Ordnance Survey.
 Because the trig pillars are located at a high spot with a good view, one generally feels a sense of accomplishment having reached one.